In Year 1 and Year 2 we follow the National Curriculum and prepare children for the 7+ entry into independent schools.

 Music: Children learn singing and rhythm with our Music teacher each week and present a concert to parents at the end of each term.
 Children in KS1 are all taught violin in small groups by our violin teachers who lead our strings programme.

-Physical Education: Children have weekly PE, ball skills and dance taught by specialist teachers.
+Physical Education: Children have weekly PE with the class teacher.
+Ball skills and dance are taught by specialist teachers.
 In the summer term Year 2 children learn tap dancing.